Annual Consumer Information Notice

 Family Educational Rights and Privacy Act (FERPA)

-The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational records.
+The Family Education Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational records.
 They include the right to: 1) inspect and review these records; 2) request an amendment to the records; 3) consent to or restrict disclosures of personally identifiable information in the records; and 4) file a complaint with the U.S. Department of Education concerning the University’s alleged failure to comply with FERPA.
 Copies of the complete policies and procedures for reviewing educational records and requesting an amendment of the records may be obtained from the Office of Registration & Records, Cass Hall, Missouri State University-West Plains, (417) 255-7979, or on the Registration & Records webpage.

 Financial Aid